 - RSS Feeds: If you have other properties and want to publicize your blog, having RSS feeds to easily publish excerpts or titles on external sites is a necessity.

-- Search: The ability to search and display relevant results within your site is imperative for users to find the information they’re seeking.
+- Search: The ability to search internally and display relevant results is imperative for users to find the information they’re seeking.
+Search engine results pages will often provide a secondary field for search users to search within a site as well!

 - Security: A solid security model and safe hosting will protect your site from getting attacked or having malicious code placed on it.
 If your site gets malicious code on it, Google will de-index you and notify you versus Webmasters.
 It’s imperative that you have some kind of monitoring or security features integrated in your CMS or on your hosting package these days.